The only resource about customer service you will ever need.

 A call center software is a product that is meant to take care of the business phone conversations, and that is what we specialize in at LiveAgent.
 It is possible to use the software to perform outgoing calls, attend incoming calls, track various parameters about each call, and provide automated scripts for the team.
 Even with the presence of different communication channels like live chat and social media, the phone remains an integral part of business communication.
 Yet, there are a couple of challenges that are associated with the call center software and every user needs to be aware of the same.

-While product and price are still important, selling based solely on these attributes is no longer enough to succeed in today’s hyper-competitive business environment.
-In fact, a study by Gartner found that most solution providers focus too much on their product features and technology, rather than the benefits.
-However, what consumers really want from organizations is understanding the real value the … Read More
+A study by gartner found that most solution providers focus too much on product features and technology, rather than the benefits.
+What consumers really want from organizations is understanding the real value the product promises to deliver.

 Measuring the efficiency of your customer service efforts might be challenging – this is where metrics come into play.
 The right set of metrics and KPIs that measure performance, productivity and quality can provide valuable insights into how well your support processes are meeting customers’ needs, help to get a clear view of your support … Read More